Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels: introduction

 Motivated by a variety of network applications requiring timely information, the notion of Age of Information (AoI) is introduced recently \cite{infocom/KaulYG12}.
 AoI characterizes the freshness of information from the destination's perspective.
 Specifically, at time $t$, the AoI is defined as the time that has elasped since the latest received update was generated.

-A great amount of work focuses on AoI analysis for different queueing models, in which updates are generated randomly at the source and transmitted to the destination with a random ``service time". through a noiseless channel based on the queueing management model.
-For single-server systems, the correspondign AoI has been analyzed in single-source single-server queues~\cite{infocom/KaulYG12}, the $M/M/1$ Last-Come First-Served (LCFS) queue with preemption in service~\cite{ciss/KaulYG12}, the $M/M/1$ queues with multiple sources~\cite{YatesK16,Pappas:2015:ICC,Moltafet:AoIinMM1:2019}, the $M/G/1$ queues~\cite{Yates:AoIinMG1:ISIT:2019,Moltafet:AoI:ITW:2019,Moltafet:AoI:6GSummit:2020}, the $G/G/1$ queues~\cite{Soysal:AoIinGG11:2019,Champati:AoIinGG1:2019}, the LCFS queue with gamma-distributed service time and Poisson update symbol arrivals~\cite{isit/NajmN16}, etc. As for the multiple-server queue, the AoI analysis has been studied in~\cite{isit/KamKE13, isit/KamKE14,tit/KamKNE16,Javani:AoISHS:2019}.
+A great amount of work focuses on AoI analysis for different queueing models, in which updates are generated randomly at the source and transmitted to the destination with a random ``service time" through a noiseless channel based on the queueing management model.
+For single-server systems, the correspondign AoI has been analyzed in the single-source single-server queues~\cite{infocom/KaulYG12}, the $M/M/1$ Last-Come First-Served (LCFS) queue with preemption in service~\cite{ciss/KaulYG12}, the $M/M/1$ queues with multiple sources~\cite{YatesK16,Pappas:2015:ICC,Moltafet:AoIinMM1:2019}, the $M/G/1$ queues~\cite{Yates:AoIinMG1:ISIT:2019,Moltafet:AoI:ITW:2019,Moltafet:AoI:6GSummit:2020}, the $G/G/1$ queues~\cite{Soysal:AoIinGG11:2019,Champati:AoIinGG1:2019}, the LCFS queue with gamma-distributed service time and Poisson update symbol arrivals~\cite{isit/NajmN16}, etc. As for the multiple-server queue, the AoI analysis has been studied in~\cite{isit/KamKE13, isit/KamKE14,tit/KamKNE16,Javani:AoISHS:2019}.
 For multi-hop networks, the optimality properties of a preemptive Last Generated First Served (LGFS) service discipline are established in~\cite{isit/BedewySS16}, and explicit age distributions based on a stochastic hybrid system approach are derived in~\cite{isit/Yates15}.
-For LCFS queue with preemptive service and $G/G/ \infty$ queue, a heavy tailed service time distribution resulting in the worst case symbol delay or variance of symbol delay, has been shown to minimize the AoI in~\cite{Talak:AoI:ISIT:2019}.
-For multi-hop networks, the optimality properties of a preemptive Last Generated First Served (LGFS) service discipline are established in~\cite{isit/BedewySS16}.
+For LCFS queue with preemptive service and $G/G/ \infty$ queue, a heavy tailed service time distribution resulting in the worst case symbol delay or variance of symbol delay has been shown to minimize the AoI in~\cite{Talak:AoI:ISIT:2019}.
 With the knowledge of the server state, the AoI optimization has been studied in single-user systems~\cite{infocom/SunUYKS16,Sun:ISIT:2017,Wang:JCN:2019}.
 It is shown in~\cite{infocom/SunUYKS16} that the zero-wait policy does not always minimize the AoI, while reference~\cite{Sun:ISIT:2017} shows that the age-optimal policy has a threshold structure.